 When two (2) or more direct vent appliances are vented near each other, each appliance must be individually vented (see FIG. 5-7).
+NEVER common vent or breach vent this appliance.
 When two (2) or more direct vent appliances are vented near each other, two (2) vent terminations may be installed as shown in FIG. 5-7.
 It is important that vent terminations be made as shown to avoid recirculation of flue gases.